-All eligible FE and HE student parents attending courses at college will be able to apply for help with registered childcare costs from the College Childcare Fund, at the discretion of their college.
+All eligible FE and HE students attending college courses will be able to apply for help for registered childcare costs from the College Childcare Funds, at the discretion of their college.

 Lone parent students will also be able to apply for additional help with registered childcare costs (over and above the Lone Parents Childcare Grant) from the College Childcare funds, at the discretion of their college.